Bharanidharan25/UAV-Detection/README.md

 # UAV-Detection
-UAV Detection using yolo algorithm - python
+UAV Detection using Machine Learning - python
 UNMANNED ARIEL VEHICLE DETECTION USING MACHINE LEARRNING PYTHON

 What is YOLO? ==>